antoniobruchidev/mp3-custom-ai-fix/README.md

 The platforms color are in a relaxing tonality of blue with no contrast problems.

 ## V1 Features
  - Fully customizable AI chatbot/assistant
+ - RAG from users documents

 ## Future Features
+ - RAG from public collections created crawling sitemap.xml of documentations websites, converting in markdown and ingesting in collections [EXAMPLE XML TO FEED THE CRAwLER WITH](https://docs.djangoproject.com/sitemap-it.xml)
  - RAG from shared knowledge among users
- - Shareable Flows
+ - Shareable Flows and Agents

 ## Development